Оглавление

 implemented at the OS level, so Dalvik can interoperate with native code in the

-• Given the limited storage on mobile devices, it’s common for developers
+same application without any security constraints. - Given the limited storage on mobile devices, it’s common for developers

 to want to build modular applications and use dynamic class loading.
 When